shanbhagdivya/Java-Lab-Assignments/README.md

 Factorial Calculator (assignment7_part2): This application computes the factorial of a provided number within the range of 0 to 15.
 It raises a custom exception, FactorialException, if the input number falls outside this range.
 Instructions for usage: java assignment7_part2 ...

 String Matcher (assignment7_part3): This program requests the user to input a string and verifies if it matches the string "India".
 It throws a custom exception NOMATCHEXCP if the input string does not correspond to "India".
 No command-line arguments are necessary for usage.

+***JDBC***

+The "Main" Java program demonstrates how to establish connections to MongoDB, Oracle, and PostgreSQL databases using JDBC and the MongoDB Java driver.
+The code provides connection details for each database, including URLs, usernames, and passwords.
+Upon execution, the program attempts to connect to each database and outputs success messages if the connections are established, or error messages if any connection fails.
+It's essential to ensure that the respective databases are running and accessible with the provided credentials.
+Additionally, for security reasons, consider using strong passwords and avoiding hardcoding sensitive information directly in the source code.